AndreWeiner/flowtorch/README.md

 **Note:** the following installation of ParaView is only necessary if the *TecplotDataloader* is needed.

 *flowTorch* uses the ParaView Python module for accessing [Tecplot](https://www.tecplot.com/) data.
 When installing ParaView, special attention must be paid to the installed Python and VTK versions.
-Therefore, the following manual installation is recommend instead of using a standard package installation of ParaView.
+Therefore, the following manual installation is recommended instead of using a standard package installation of ParaView.

 1. Determine the version of Python:
 ```